Directed by: Stephen Sommers

 Starring: Brendan Fraser, Rachel Weisz and John Hannah.

 Kent Filming Locations Used: The Historic Dockyard Chatham

-Guided by dashing American Rick O’Connell (Fraser), the team is quickly joined by a group of American adventurers also seeking the lost treasure.
-As Imhotep calls up the ten plagues in revenge for the desecration of his tomb, Evelyn, Jonathan and Rick face a race against time to stop the mummy and put an end to the centuries-long curse.
+The Mummy is an action-adventure film which is about a team serving in the French Foreign Legion on an archaeological dig at the ancient city of Hamunaptra who accidentally awakens a mummy.
+As it calls up the ten plagues in revenge for the desecration of his tomb, the team face a race against time to stop the and put an end to the centuries-long curse.

 The Mummy was released in cinemas in June 1999 and is now available on DVD.

 For more information about filming in Kent please contact: firstname.lastname@example.org

 For more information about The Historic Dockyard Chatham: http://www.thedockyard.co.uk/

 For more information about Kent’s Filming History please visit our Movie Map: https://kentfilmoffice.co.uk/kent-movie-map/moviemap-live-2/